iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Analysis/Convex Functions Central Hub.md

 **Remarks**:

-The definition of Lipchitz is in [Lipschitz Continuity](../Background/Lipschitz%20Continuity%20), and the proof and detailed discussion will be in here: [Convex Function is Locally Lipschitz](../Non-Smooth%20Calculus/Convex%20Function%20is%20Locally%20Lipschitz%20).
+The definition of Lipchitz is in [Lipschitz Continuity](../Background/Lipschitz%20Continuity%20), and the proof and some detailed discussion will be in here: [Convex Function is Locally Lipschitz](../Non-Smooth%20Calculus/Convex%20Function%20is%20Locally%20Lipschitz%20).
 Convex Functions are continuous on its domain, but only along a line segment.
-See [this](Convex%20Line%20Segment%20Continuity%20) for more information.
+Which is proved by [this](Convex%20Line%20Segment%20Continuity%20) file.

 ---
 ### **Characterization for Differentiable Convex Functions**